GkyHub/FPGA19/contents.md

 1. Deep Neural Network is good
 2. Training Deep Neural Network needs good performance and energy efficiency
-3. Previous work didn't focus on this part.
+3. Previous work focus on inference.
+We can take their ideas to training
+4. But we are faced with challenges.
 4. We propose a new training method and corresponding architecture

 ### Introduction